orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 These can last weeks to months, and are generally something I can either distract myself through or think myself out of.

-ne of the longest slumps in recent memory ended by me coming to a pretty dark, but I think defensible, theory that is _'Things structurally are getting worse, and will probably continue to get worse.
+One of the longest slumps in recent memory ended by me coming to a pretty dark, but I think defensible, theory that is _'Things structurally are getting worse, and will probably continue to get worse.
 So, the best time to do something is right now.'_